 - Fujiyoshi (Shimane) – this line of cattle are well balanced and produce calves with good growth rates and meat quality.
 They are also quite in temperament and exhibit a strong maternal ability in dams, which also have high fertility.
 The bloodline started in the Tomada district of Okayama Prefecture.
 While the number of key sires is relatively small compared to other lines, this line is listed as one of the major bull strains because of the excellence of its beef.
 Dai 7 Itozakura is a Fujiyoshi line bull, probably the most famous os the line.

 - Kedaka (Tottori) – this line formed in the Tottori Prefecture from the descendants of the sire Kedaka born in 1959.
-Typical characteristics of the line include good growth, larger frame type, good topline and overall balance.
-They known for their fine, loose skin.
+Typical characteristics of the line include good growth, larger frame type, good topline, and overall balance.
+They are known for their fine, loose skin.
 Dai 20 Hirashige is an important sire of the Kedaka line.
 His semen is still used although the price per straw is over US$1000.
 He gained 84.7 points as an “Ikushu-Taroku” bull which was the highest honour in Japan of the time.
 The number of registered sons of this bull is very high.

-- Kochi and Kumamoto – these are red strains, and have been strongly influenced by Korean and European breeds, especially Simmental.
+- Kochi and Kumamoto – these are red strains and have been strongly influenced by Korean and European breeds, especially Simmental.